 Go old school

-Cash is still legal and still used everywhere.
-Nothing is stopping you going to a brick and mortar store and buying a gift.
+Cash is still legal tender and still used pretty much everywhere.
+Nothing is stopping you from going to a brick and mortar store and buying a gift.
 You can hide the receipt, have the present gift wrapped or wrap it yourself and hide the gift until it is time.
 There is no trace and no record of what has happened.
 As long as you have a good hiding place for the gift, you’re home free!

 Use a degree of separation

 If you’re gifting to curious types, you will need a degree of separation between you and the gift.
-That usually means using a family member or friend to make the purchase.
+That usually means using a family member or a friend to make the purchase.
 If you trust them not to let on, this is an excellent way of buying online without leaving a trace.
-You can then either use cash or bank transfer to pay the purchaser so everyone is even and you’re all set!
+You can then either use cash or do a bank transfer to pay the purchaser so everyone is even and you’re all set!

 Again, as long as you know how or where to hide the gift, you should have no problem here.
+If you’re already imposing on the kindness of friends and family, maybe you can just store the gif there.

 If you regularly buy things that you don’t want found, you may find running a second Amazon account more useful.
 You will need a second credit card and a reason for a second account though.
 If you’re self-employed, a contractor or something else, that’s easy.
 You can open a personal and a business account.
 If you’re an normal user opening a second account could be tricky.